Biopsy - nerve

 - Infection (a slight risk any time the skin is broken)

-- Permanent nerve damage (uncommon; minimized by careful site selection)
+- Permanent nerve damage (uncommon; minimized by careful site selection).
+A small patch of skin may be permanently numb afterwards.

 Nerve biopsy is invasive and is useful only in certain situations.
 Talk to your provider about your options.